 2 Day, Weekend, or 3 Day Venice Cruise, Captiva Cruise, Sanibel Cruise, etc.

 On these sailing trips you will spend your night(s) on the boat at anchor.
 You may choose to go to Boca Grande or Cabbage Key; or further south to Cayo Costa, Captiva or Sanibel; or maybe go north to Venice.
-You can spend the days sailing, swimming and snorkeling, walking around one of the islands, and then have dinner at a marina restaurant or bring a picnic to the boat in the evening.
+You can spend the days sailing, swimming, walking around one of the islands, and then have dinner at a marina restaurant or bring a picnic to the boat in the evening.
 Stay at a marina for the night (extra), or stay at anchor while watching a gorgeous sunset.